sara-l333/questionnaire/README.txt

 In order to check if s is a palindrome, I would check if s == s[::-1], which essentially checks if s is equal to the reverse of s.

+This would be beneficial for two reasons: 1.
+It would requires fewer lines of code, thereby improving readability and clarity and 2.
+It would allow for one iteration over the string s instead of two, saving time.

 b.
 Compilation instructions:

 I installed the following libraries to import into my Python code: